 Not likely.
 It seems that Moriarty sent Moran to that woman for the sole purpose of attracting Holmes to him.

-How long was poor Kathy Spaulding locked in that tiny closet and tormented by a psychopath?
+In "On the Line", how long was poor Kathy Spaulding locked in that tiny closet and tormented by a psychopath?
 The possibilities are horrifying...